 What does success mean for your application security program?
 We’d love to hear how you’ve leveraged these tactics as well as any others to gain traction with your program.

-In addition, you can get more detailed information on how our customers are finding success with their AppSec programs in our recently published State of Software Security report (based on our Platform data).
+In addition, you can get more detailed information on our solution, and how our customers are finding success with their AppSec programs, in our new guide, From Ad Hoc to Advanced Application Security: Your Path to a Mature AppSec Program.